 Normally, if an owner intended to sell a property subject to a 1991 Act tenancy, they would often seek to negotiate with the tenant farmer to sell it to them.

-The right to buy brought in by Agricultural Holdings (Scotland) Act 2003 makes it obligatory in most
+The right to buy brought in by AH(S)A 2003 makes it obligatory in most circumstances for an owner, selling ground

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.